-This illustrated book is wonderful.
+A Year in the Wild is a wonderful illustrated book.
 The text takes a back seat initially because the images completely grab our attention.
 They are simply breath-taking.
 Helen Ahpornsiri has very painstakingly taken hundreds of pressed leaves and flowers and transformed them into collages of animals, birds, insects, and plants.

 The book has four sections, each devoted to a season in nature.
 There is an introduction and a glossary, as well as a note from the illustrator.
 There, Ahpornsiri tells us that the flowers and foliage she used have been ‘paused in their life cycle; kindled with a new story’.
 That sentence made me stop and revisit some of the pages.